-Etanercept is a dimeric soluble form of the p75 TNF receptor that can bind TNF molecules.
-Etanercept inhibits binding of TNF- $\alpha$ and TNF- $\beta$ (lymphotoxin alpha [LT- $\alpha$ ]) to cell surface TNFRs, rendering TNF biologically inactive.
-In in vitro studies, large complexes of etanercept with TNF- $\alpha$ were not detected and cells expressing transmembrane TNF (that binds Enbrel) are not lysed in the presence or absence of complement.
+Etanercept products are dimeric soluble forms of the p75 TNF receptor that can bind TNF molecules.
+Etanercept products inhibit binding of TNF- $\alpha$ and TNF- $\beta$ (lymphotoxin alpha [LT- $\alpha$ ]) to cell surface TNFRs, rendering TNF biologically inactive.
+In in vitro studies, large complexes of etanercept with TNF- $\alpha$ were not detected and cells expressing transmembrane TNF (that binds etanercept products) are not lysed in the presence or absence of complement.